NielsOuvrard/python-workshop/courses/python-vs-c.md

-# Python vs. C Performance Considerations
+# Chapter 6: Python vs. C Performance Considerations

 Performance is a critical aspect to consider when choosing between Python and C for your programming tasks.
 In this chapter, we'll explore the performance differences between Python and C and when to use each language.